divonlan/genozip/docs/genocat.rst

 .. include:: opt-piz.rst
 .. include:: opt-quiet.rst

-|

 .. option:: --no-PG.
-(VCF, SAM, BAM) When modifying the data in a file using genocat Genozip normally adds information about the modification in the file header.
+(VCF SAM BAM) When modifying the data in a file using genocat Genozip normally adds information about the modification in the file header.
 With this option it doesn't.

 |